Frequently Asked Questions

 How will you fund the program?

 Sustainable funding is critical to program success.
 Currently, the program is funded through a broad portfolio of grants and contracts.
 This includes funding from the US Environmental Protection Agency and SF Bay Restoration Authority.
-An optional in-lieu monitoring fee is also being considered.
+An optional in-lieu monitoring fee and cost-sharing for WRMP products is also being considered.
 More information about funding needs and priorities is laid out in the Funding Strategy.

 Communications and Engagement